Priscy4163/Bioinformatics-wealth-of-African-countries-/README.md

 - How are data generated from bioinformatics research managed and shared?
 - Are there issues with internet connectivity or access to computational resources?
 - What disease or local problems was addressed ?.
-- What area of bioinformatics that is commonly used in addressing problems e.g. RNA-Seq, Chip-Seq, WGS, GWAS, scRNA-Seq etc
+- What area of bioinformatics is commonly used in addressing problems e.g. RNA-Seq, Chip-Seq, WGS, GWAS, scRNA-Seq etc
 - Countries that published in Africa according to region e.g. West, East, North and Southern Africa
 - Institutions with the top bioinformatics publication
 - Bioinformatics Labs and infrastructure across Africa